 Note: On June 9, 2020, the Sheriff’s Office revised its reporting protocol to count positive COVID-19 cases by the date the individuals were tested.
 Previously, positive cases were reported based on the date that the test result was obtained.
 This led to artificial fluctuations due to initial delays in obtaining test results.

 The Cook County Sheriff’s Office is committed to transparency and accuracy.
-We believe reporting cases by the date the test was administered is the most accurate method of reporting positive COVID-19 cases, since the detainee was ultimately found to be positive based on the date the test was taken.
-It is important to note that any symptomatic detainee who was tested was isolated on the date of the test, not the date of the result, and the total number of positive cases is unaffected by the new methodology.
+We believe reporting cases by the date the test was administered is the most accurate method of reporting positive COVID-19 cases, since the individual in custody was ultimately found to be positive based on the date the test was taken.
+It is important to note that any symptomatic individual in custody who was tested was isolated on the date of the test, not the date of the result, and the total number of positive cases is unaffected by the new methodology.
 All data shown on this page has been updated using the new reporting protocol.